shivam4526/AI-Powered-Customer-Complaint-Management-System/README.md

 Before pushing, confirm that `.env`, `.venv`, `node_modules`, database files, logs, and real complaint data are excluded.
 The included `.gitignore` is configured for this repository.

-## License

-Choose and add a license before publishing publicly.
-MIT is common for prototypes; consult your organization for company-owned or regulated work.